julianna-langston/chartjs2music/README.md

 * Complex `parsing` options for data
 * Date/Time support for axes
 * Subtitle
-* Dataset visibility (when you show/hide a category from the legend)
 * Radar charts
 * Custom formatting for axis tick values